tomy-jr98/wwl-cancer-62d-qlik-analysis/README.md

 An interactive Cancer Type filter allows stakeholders to focus on specific pathways.

-Dashboard screenshots are available in /qlik/dashboard_screenshots.
+Dashboard screenshots are available in thr repository

 🧠 Business Analysis & Agile Approach